 This race includes 25 obstacles and is a middle-distance 10K race.

 Far more difficult than the Spartan Sprint, the Spartan Super is the second leg of the Spartan Trifecta Award.

 The Spartan Beast

-The third leg of the Trifecta, the Spartan Beast involves 30-35 obstacles, and a 12-14 mile course across rough and difficult terrain.
+The third leg of the Trifecta, the Spartan Beast involves 30 obstacles and a 21K (half-marathon) course across rough and difficult terrain.